-The Benefits of Creating a Legacy Society for My Organization
+The Benefits of Creating a Legacy Society

 You'll want to consider the benefits of starting a legacy society for your organization which includes a way to thank your legacy donors on a regular basis and maintain them as “insiders” of your organization.
 A legacy society is also a tangible marketing tool to promote future legacy gifts from new donors as they learn about your society.